World Organization of Family Doctors: Organisation

 WONCA was founded in 1972 and now has over 130 Member Organisations representing some 600,000 family doctors in some 150 countries and territories around the world.
 WONCA has seven regions – Africa, Asia Pacific, Eastern Mediterranean, Europe, Iberoamericana-CIMF, North America, and South Asia – each with a Regional President and Regional Council.

 WONCA supports a number of Working Parties, Special Interest Groups, and Young Doctors Movements.
 These bodies work to progress specific areas of interest to WONCA and its members around the globe.
 The groups involve hundreds of family doctors in their activities.
 Over the years they have carried out groundbreaking studies and research, and have produced many important publications.
 There are currently 11 Working Parties, including Education, Research, Quality Care, and Classification, and ten Special Interest Groups.
-Young Doctors Movements include "Vasco da Gama" in Europe; "Rajakumar" in Asia Pacific; "Spice Route" in South Asia; "Waynakay" in Iberoamericana; "AfriWON" in Africa; "Al Razi" in Eastern Mediterranean and "Polaris" in North America.
+Young Doctors Movements include "EYFDM" in Europe; "Rajakumar" in Asia Pacific; "Spice Route" in South Asia; "Waynakay" in Iberoamericana; "AfriWON" in Africa; "Al Razi" in Eastern Mediterranean and "Polaris" in North America.

 The acronym WONCA is derived from the first five initials of the World Organization of National Colleges, Academies and Academic Associations of General Practitioners/Family Physicians.

-The current President of WONCA is Donald Li, from Hong Kong.
-Anna Stavdal was elected president in 2018 and will assume the position in 2021.
+The current President of WONCA is Karen Flegg, from Australia.
+Viviana Martinez-Bianchi was elected president in 2023 and will assume the position in 2025.